olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 ## Intro

 This directory stores all code used to control and test with Olin Electric Motorsports' hardware-in-the-loop harness.
-It is organized into modules, tests, scripts, docs, and artifacts (see below).
+It is organized into hitl, tests, scripts, docs, and artifacts (see below).

 Note: All paths in this README file are given relative to the `software` directory.